-Today our English lesson focuses on why the English language is so popular and continues to grow as a popular international language.
-We see it every year at Adept English, more and more people are choosing to learn English as their second language.
+Today our English pronunciation lesson focuses on why the English language is so popular and continues to grow as a popular international language.
+We see it every year as more and more people listen to Adept English, more and more people are choosing to learn English as their second language.
 So why is the English-speaking world growing?

 Now I’m not intending to write a complete and authoritative answer to this question in a 10 minute podcast!
 But I thought I would put some of my reasons for the English language continues to be the go-to second language.
 The native English-speaking world is not the biggest population in the world.
 There are plenty of larger populations, for example China and India.
 So why isn’t Mandarin or Hindi the go-to second language of choice?

 Thinking about it we haven't done any English-speaking practice recently.
 So today’s lesson is me talking about a topic (in this case why English is so popular internationally) so you can practice listening to me speaking English, but today I would like you to copy me and try to say some of what I say.